-As an aside, it is thought that colonies generally have a small number of laying workers, even when a queen exists, but generally in such tiny numbers that they create no problems.
-Here's a neat video of a laying worker "caught in the act".
+It is thought that colonies have a small number of laying workers, even when a queen exists, but in such tiny numbers they create no problems.
+Here’s a neat video of a laying worker “caught in the act”.

 Responding to queenlessness

 There are two main ways to respond to queenlessness – let nature take its course and allow the bees to create another queen or introduce a mated queen.

 Allow the colony to raise a new queen

 Bees will often take the situation into their own hands when a queen is lost and create a new queen.
 The problem is that it takes time.
 Raising a queen from an egg takes 15 days.
 Then she will need to mate, which may take another five days or so (including the risk associated with her mating flights).

 If you have gone 3 weeks without brood, depending on how long it took for the colony to create a new queen, that may be too long for the colony to survive.

 Another problem with this scenario is that the colony has a small window of opportunity.
 To raise a new queen, the colony needs two things – a fertilized egg and the ability to feed a larva royal jelly beyond its third day.

 The fertilized egg must come from the (now departed) queen – so that starts the clock.
 If she lays an egg on her last day, the colony must identify the issue and elect to raise a queen before one of the larva is three days old.
 If they realize after that time, then they will have missed the opportunity for “continuous royal jelly” for a selected larva and no queen can be produced.

 Introduce a mated queen